 The \$1.0 million fair value of the discount related to lease agreements with below average market value was based on an income approach, and management believes the level and timing of cash flows represent relevant market participant assumptions.
-The discount related to lease agreements with below average market value is being amortized on a straight-line basis over the term of the respective lease agreements, with an estimated weighted average useful life of 5 years.
+These intangible assets are being amortized on a straight-line basis over the term of the respective lease agreements, with an estimated weighted average useful life of 5 years.

-Goodwill recorded is primarily attributable to the customer relationships not eligible for recognition as an intangible asset.
-Management is reviewing the valuation and confirming the result to determine the final purchase price allocation.
-Of the goodwill recorded, \$1.7 million was assigned to the Wholesale segment and \$6.8 million was assigned to the Retail segment.
+Goodwill recorded is primarily attributable to the end-customer relationships not eligible for recognition as an intangible asset.
+Of the goodwill recorded, \$1.8 million was assigned to the Wholesale segment and \$7.3 million was assigned to the Retail segment.
+Goodwill deductible for tax purposes amounted to \$29.0 million.